RupendraCHA/User_Dashboard/README.md

     Run the application:

 ### Start the Application:
-    npm start
+    npm run dev
-    The application will be accessible at http://localhost:3000.
+    The application will be accessible at http://localhost:5173.